pymacaron/pymacaron/README.md

 def start(port=80, debug=False):
-    """You could have more arguments, this is just an example :-)"""

     # Your swagger api files are under ./apis, but you could have them anywhere
     # else really.